-1.5 ELEMENTS, COMPONENTS
+1.5 ELEMENTS.
+COMPONENTS

-The ICEPEAK EVOX is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:
+The PEAK 5 is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:

 - A Kargo bag.
-This bag is large enough to hold all equipment comfortably and with plenty of space.

-- An inner bag to protect the wing during storage and transport.

-- An adjustable compression strap to compress the inner bag and reduce its volume.

-- A bag to protect the risers.

-- A repair kit with self-adhesive Ripstop tape in the same colour as the wing and spare O-rings to protect the maillons.

-- An NKare Bag that makes optimal packing of the ICEPEAK EVOX easy.
+This bag is large enough to hold all equipment comfortably and with plenty of space. - An inner bag to protect the wing during storage and transport. - An adjustable compression strap to compress the inner bag and reduce its volume. - A bag to protect the risers, which will prevent metal parts from coming into contact with the cloth during storage. - an NKare Bag that facilitates packing in an optimal way and keeps the wing protected during storage and transport. - A repair kit with self-adhesive Ripstop tape as the wing and spare O-rings to protect the maillons.